RillingDev/lightdash/README.md

 For detailed descriptions and type annotations check the source or run `npm run docs`

-### Changelog
+## Contributing

+Contributions are always welcome, no matter if you have a requests, an idea, found a bug, or spotted a typo: Feel free to create a PR or open an issue.

+## Breaking Changes

-#### v3
+### v3

-- Renamed methods: arrClone -> arrFrom, objClone -> objFrom
+* Renamed methods: arrClone -> arrFrom, objClone -> objFrom
-- Added methods: randomNumber, randomItem, isPromise
-- Removed methods: isSame, isTrue, isFalse, isStringNumber, arrMap
+* Removed methods: isSame, isTrue, isFalse, isStringNumber, arrMap